 • Discussion of funding requirements & sources

 The results of the workshop should be documented and made available to the participants.
-A likely implementation step is the formation of a PRT Steering Committee comprised mostly of key participants of the workshop.
+A likely implementation step is the formation of a Personal Rapid Transit Steering Committee comprised mostly of key participants of the workshop.
 The Steering Committee would meet periodically during the project to help ensure the major goals are being met and the best interests of the community are being kept in mind.

-A PRT Management Team should also be formed.
+A Personal Rapid Transit management team should also be formed.
 This could initially be comprised of key staff members of the Owner.
 Where the Owner lacks qualified staff and/or for complex projects, a consultant will probably be needed to provide program/project management services.